 - Mental health awareness

 - Stress management

 R U OK?
 Day (September 10th) and Mental Health Awareness Week (4th – 10th October) are both fantastic opportunities to open up the dialogue about mental health in your workplace.

-The R U OK? website offers a number of suggestions, as well as resources, to get your staff talking about mental health.
+The R U OK? website offers a number of suggestions, as well as resources, to get your employees talking about mental health.

-Participating in days like R U OK? or World Mental Health Day helps to further reduce stigma, while supporting staff who are experiencing difficulties.
+Participating in days like R U OK? or World Mental Health Day helps to further reduce stigma, while supporting employees who are experiencing difficulties.

 Offer confidential support services